-Alcohol can also affect the immune system making some individuals more prone to illnesses like the flu, pneumonia, or COVID-19.
-They are also more likely to develop cancers of the breast, liver, head, neck, esophageal, and colorectal areas.
+Alcohol can also affect the immune system suppressing its defense system (the gut barrier) against pathogens, making some individuals more prone to illnesses like the flu, pneumonia, or COVID-19.
+Heavy alcohol consumption can also lead to development of cancers of the breast, liver, head, neck, esophageal, and colorectal areas.

-This highly addictive stimulant taken for its euphoric properties is made from a South American coca plant’s leaves.
+Cocaine, a type of narcotic, is highly addictive stimulant taken for its euphoric properties.
+It is made from leaves of the cocoa plant.
 The potent white powder or crystals of cocaine can be snorted, injected, or smoked and cause many immediate physical reactions in the user that are often considered desirable, including increased energy and alertness.